Van Wilder

-Despite receiving mostly negative reviews from critics, the film is praised by audiences.
-The film grossed $21,305,259 in the domestic box office; $16,970,224 in the international box office; and $38,275,483 worldwide overall, thus making it a box-office success.
+The film received mostly negative reviews from critics but was popular with audiences.
+The film grossed $21 million at the US box office; $16 million at the international box office; and $38.3 million overall, thus making it a box-office success.
 A sequel, Van Wilder: The Rise of Taj, was released on December 1, 2006.
 A prequel, Van Wilder: Freshman Year, was released straight-to-DVD on July 14, 2009.